 Our mission is to change lives through arthritis research.
 Our vision is a future where research-based services, tools, and knowledge empower people with arthritis to triumph over pain and disability.

-Arthritis Research Canada has four centres across Canada in British Columbia, Alberta, and Quebec and is affiliated with five major Canadian universities including: the University of British Columbia, Simon Fraser University, the University of Calgary, Université Laval, and McGill University.
+Arthritis Research Canada has five centres across Canada in British Columbia, Alberta, Quebec, and Nova Scotia and is affiliated with six major Canadian universities including: the University of British Columbia, Simon Fraser University, the University of Calgary, Université Laval, McGill University, and Dallhousie University.

 Our world-class scientists are uniquely positioned to find answers to the most pressing issues for people living with different types of arthritis.
-Our team includes rheumatologists, orthopaedic specialists, physio and occupational therapists, pharmacists, rehabilitation specialists, public health experts, epidemiologists, psychologists, health economists, biostatisticians, paediatricians, knowledge translation specialists, and more.
+Our team includes rheumatologists, orthopaedic specialists, physio and occupational therapists, pharmaceutical sciences, rehabilitation specialists, public health experts, epidemiologists, psychologists, health economists, biostatisticians, paediatricians, knowledge translation specialists, and more.

 Arthritis Research Canada works for and with patients.
 Our Patient Advisory Board partners with our scientists to ensure our research is relevant, meaningful and helpful to people with arthritis.